Editor’s Note: This post was originally published in August 2015 and was updated for accuracy and comprehensiveness on April 20, 2018.

 In order to get to the bottom of this highly contested issue, I decided to ask the shopping community.
 After all, they’re the ones making decisions about where to shop, making them the experts!
 I started by asking people to share why they shop at certain retail locations.
 I then wanted to know what makes them choose to shop on certain websites.

-After collecting all of the data, I have to say that the results really surprised me!
+After collecting a bunch of data, I have to say that the results really surprised me!
 While some answers regarding offline and online shopping were different, there were definitely some threads of similarities between the two retail types.
 In fact, I noticed that almost all of the answers for both questions could be categorized into one of 5 categories:

 With these trends in front of me, it dawned on me that instead of looking at the differences between offline and online shoppers (like I had intended), we should actually look at what is similar between them!
 Armed with this knowledge, I can show you how to deliver everything a shopper is looking for regardless of where they find you: in retail (offline), in ecommerce (online), or both.